David Hobbs helped make these videos

 Many cars will burn or leak a little bit of oil.
 Over time, this adds up and you might need to add some - learn how to here!2003 Toyota Highlander 2.4L 4 Cyl.

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2003 Toyota Highlander 2.4L 4 Cyl.
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today2003 Toyota Highlander 2.4L 4 Cyl.